Woman coach mapping niche positioning for a specific client problem

 But here’s the real cost:

 Your uncertainty is a turnoff.
-Specificity is a client magnet.
+Specificity improves recognition and qualification.

 Action Step:

 Pick a niche and own it, like, “I work exclusively with introvert women in PR facing mid-career burnout.”
 Try it for 90 days.
 Commit in your bios, reels, LinkedIn headline, everywhere.
-Watch what happens.
+Track qualified replies, referrals, calls, and objections before deciding what to change.

 If your bio changes more often than your Zoom background, you’re not evolving, you’re confusing the heck out of your network (and the algorithm).